Redis Queue

 ],

-'redis_consumer_slow' => [ // The key is custom, with no format restriction, here named redis_consumer_slow
+'redis_consumer_slow' => [ // Key is custom, no format restriction, named redis_consumer_slow here

 'handler' => Webman\RedisQueue\Process\Consumer::class,